SwedbankPay/developer.swedbankpay.com/_includes/operations-reference.md

 #### Abort

 * It is possible for the merchant to abort a payment before the end user has fulfilled the payment process.
-If the merchant calls the `PATCH` function (see example below), the payment will be aborted.
+See code example below.
 * This can only happen if there exist no final transactions (like captures) on the payment with a successful status.
 Once the payment is aborted, no more transactions/operations can be done.
 If the consumer has been redirected to a hosted payment page when this happens, the end user will be redirected back to your merchant page.

 To abort a payment order, perform the `update-paymentorder-abort` operation